a-tonchev/rest-api-boilerplate/README.md

 /users/login - Login with username and password /users/ownData - get user data for registered user
 ```
+### The boilerplate provides all services in the ctx object:

+ctx.services

 ### Each route request have following steps (managed by the own route-creator):